'Teach First made me a better engineer'

 “It would be great to get more engineers into the classroom.
 That ‘tinkering’ mindset, of taking things apart and building them again, opens a lot of doors for pupils and can make them interact with the world in a different way."

-Reaz Baksh is a current participant on our Leadership Development Programme, teaching maths.
+Reaz Baksh is a current participant on our Training Programme, teaching maths.
 The mechanical engineering graduate says right now there’s nowhere he’d rather be:

 “Admittedly I hadn’t previously considered a career in teaching, but I realised towards the end of uni there was a serious lack of jobs in engineering I actually wanted.